 Join the Group:

-A fully funded PhD position is currently available starting in September 2018.
+A fully funded PhD position is currently available in the group starting in September 2018.

 Single Ag Nanoparticle Collisions within a Dual-Electrode Micro-Gap Cell